In Florida And Georgia, Heated Campaigns For Governor Boil Over In Controversies

 "Well hello there.
 I is the negro Andrew Gillum and I'll be askin' you to make me governor of this here state of Florida.
 My state opponent, who done call me monkey, is doin' a lot of hollerin' about how 'spensive my plans for health care be," the voice says, as a chimpanzee noise is played during the word "monkey."

 Gillum's spokesman said that the "disgusting, abhorrent robocalls represent a continuation of the ugliest, most divisive campaign in Florida's history."
-DeSantis's campaign said they had "absolutely nothing to do with" the robocall "and joins those in condemning it."
+DeSantis' campaign said it had "absolutely nothing to do with [the robocall] and joins those in condemning it."

 DeSantis has attacked Gillum over an FBI corruption investigation into Tallahassee's city government.
-Gillum has maintained he is innocent in the probe, but the Tampa Bay Times reported Tuesday that undercover FBI agents had paid for a trip by Gillum in 2016 to New York City, where he also received coveted tickets to the blockbuster Broadway musical "Hamilton" from them.
+Gillum has maintained he is innocent in the probe, but the Tampa Bay Times reported Tuesday that undercover FBI agents had paid for a trip by Gillum in 2016 to New York City, where he also received coveted tickets to the blockbuster Broadway musical Hamilton from them.

 "The records include photos, a video and dozens of text messages between Gillum, former lobbyist Adam Corey and an undercover FBI agent," the Florida paper reports.
-Gillum replied to a text from Corey saying it was "awesome news" that Mike Miller — an undercover federal agent posing as a developer looking into city corruption — had scored the tickets for them.
+Gillum replied to a text from Corey, saying it was "awesome news" that Mike Miller — an undercover federal agent posing as a developer looking into city corruption — had scored the tickets for them.

-Gillum continues to claim, however, he picked up the tickets from his brother Marcus.
+Gillum continues to say, however, that he picked up the tickets from his brother, Marcus.

 "These records vindicate and add more evidence that at every turn I was paying my own way or was with my family, for all trips, including picking up tickets from my brother, Marcus, who was with a group of his own friends," Gillum said in a statement.

-DeSantis pressed Gillum over the trip and alleged gifts he accepted during their debate on Sunday night, and has accused him of being "embroiled in a lot of corruption scandals."
+DeSantis pressed Gillum over the trip and alleged gifts he accepted during their debate on Sunday night.
+He has accused Gillum of being "embroiled in a lot of corruption scandals."